-In addition to street-level efforts, the city has also coordinated with the Maricopa County Sheriff’s Office to conduct two large-scale, web-based reverse stings, at least one of which specifically targeted sex buyers.
-In September 2012, following reports from residents and business owners of chronic prostitution and other illegal activity occurring at a local hotel, MCSO deputies moved in to one of the facility’s rooms and began answering and posting ads for sex on Backpage.com.
-As johns responded to the listings, undercover female deputies arranged to meet the men at the facility.
+In addition to street-level efforts, the city has also coordinated with the Maricopa County Sheriff’s Office to conduct large-scale, web-based reverse stings, at least one of which specifically targeted sex buyers.
+In September 2012, following reports from residents and business owners of chronic prostitution and other illegal activity occurring at a local hotel, MCSO deputies moved into one of the facility’s rooms and began answering and posting ads for sex on Backpage.com.
+As sex buyers responded to the listings, undercover female deputies arranged to meet the men at the facility.
 Upon arrival, “the suspects made contact with [the] undercover deputy, who secured an offer of sex for money and then used a code word as a signal for other deputies to storm the hotel room.”
-At the end of the month-long investigation, the MCSO reported that they had arrested and charged five johns with solicitation.
+At the end of the month-long investigation, the MCSO reported that they had arrested and charged five sex buyers with solicitation.
 A similar, large-scale operation in 2013 led by the Maricopa County Sheriff’s Office used two female Tempe police officers as decoys, who posed as online teens being sexually exploited.
 The operation resulted in 111 arrests in total, 30 of which intended to buy sex with trafficked children.
 In April 2014, police posted online ads for sex with girls as young as 15, and arrested six men who responded and appeared to buy sex.

-In July, 2019, twenty-five people in the Valley were arrested on child sex-trafficking charges in a multi-agency sting operation called Operation Summer Shield.
+In July 2019, twenty-five people in the Valley were arrested on child sex-trafficking charges in a multi-agency sting operation called Operation Summer Shield.
 The arrests came after an undercover operation by the Tempe Police Department, the Mesa Police Department, Homeland Security Investigations, and the Arizona Attorney General’s Office.
-The men arrested ranged in age from 19 to 63 years old, and they faced charges that include child sex trafficking, sexual abuse, luring of a minor for sexual exploitation, attempted sex conduct with a minor, furnishing harmful materials to a minor and possession of dangerous drugs.
+The men arrested ranged in age from 19 to 63 years old, and they faced charges that include child sex trafficking, sexual abuse, luring of a minor for sexual exploitation, attempted sex conduct with a minor, furnishing harmful materials to a minor, and possession of dangerous drugs.
 Undercover officers and detectives had placed ads on various websites and apps used by people interested in illegal sex acts with children.
-The suspects are named and pictured on a Tempe Police Department News release.
+The suspects are named and pictured in a Tempe Police Department News release.

 - Tempe Police Department